CONRAD PRODUCTIONS

 Your Demo

-The purpose of your demo is to provide us with sufficient information to base the arrangement and production on.
-The sound quality or how well you play or sing is not important.
+The purpose of your demo is to provide us with enough information to base the arrangement and production on.

-We welcome demos ranging from a simple vocal line recorded on a mobile device to a full, multi-instrument production, and everything in between.
+The sound quality or how well you sing or play is of no importance.
+We receive demos ranging from just a vocal line sung into a mobile phone to a full, multi-instrument production and everything in between—all are equally good.

 From Demo To Master